Temeteron/my_private_blockchain_network/README.md

 ```
 --datadir mydir
 ```
-and the port which should be different from the defaul 30303:
+and the port which should be different from the default 30303:
 ```
 --port 30304
 ```